zsnyder21/MountainProjectScraper/README.md

 tick, and that the average sport onsight tick is greater than 4 grades higher than the average trad onsight tick.

 ## Future work
+There are many more attributes of the data I would like to look into, including analyzing difficulties of route to-dos, location concentration of route ticks and to-dos being among them.

-I'd like to use the data collected here and create a climbing route recommender.
+In addition, I'd also like to use the data collected here and create a climbing route recommender.
 See this
 <a href="https://github.com/zsnyder21/RockRouteRecommender" target="_blank" rel="noopener noreferrer">repository</a>
 for more details.